sapphiredev/shapeshift/README.md

 s.function([s.string, s.number], s.string); // (arg0: string, arg1: number) => string
 ```

-> **Note**: ShapeShift will transform the given function into one with validation on arguments and output.
+> **Note**: Shapeshift will transform the given function into one with validation on arguments and output.
 You can access the `.raw` property of the function to get the unchecked function.

 ---